Exploring Bridging Behaviors with EIP-7702

 For delegated 7702 EOAs on L1, unset the code first.

 page on Etherscan.
-You can find the Mainnet link .
+You can find the Mainnet link here.Send a

 to 0.
 Once the transaction is confirmed, the funds should appear in your wallet.